vicw0ng-hk/fake-real-news/README.md

 ### Project Proposal
 [pdf](reports/proposal.pdf)

-### Data Processing
+### Data Engineering
 [notebook](notebooks/data_processing.ipynb)

 Used the [FakeNewCorpus](https://github.com/several27/FakeNewsCorpus) by [@serveral27](https://github.com/several27).

 Size of Original Corpus is 29 GB, after deleting certain columns, it came to 25 GB.
+Due to the large size of the corpus, [Dask](https://dask.org/), instead of [Pandas](https://pandas.pydata.org/), is used to process the data for its [out-of-core](https://en.wikipedia.org/wiki/External_memory_algorithm) characteristics.

+### Progress
+We are in the phase of developing an interim prototype.
+See [Projects](https://github.com/vicw0ng-hk/fake-real-news/projects/1).

+There will be two phases of development during the second semester of academic year 2020-21.
+More plan in proposal.